Website Terms and Conditions

 “Dow Jones®”, “Dow Jones Indexes” and “Dow Jones Industrial Average SM ” are service marks of Dow Jones Trademark Holdings, LLC.
 “CME” is a trademark of Chicago Mercantile Exchange Inc. All content of the Dow Jones Industrial Average © CME Group Index Services LLC 2010.
 Terms and conditions of use of Dow Jones Indexes (pdf 16kb).

-This policy is relevant to Retail and Professional clients to whom Coutts owes contractual or agency obligations.
-It sets out our standards and methodology and explains how we ensure business is conducted in line with current regulation and in particular the Markets in Financial Instruments Directive (‘MiFID’) and corresponding Financial Conduct Authority (‘FCA’) rules.
+This policy explains how we arrange and execute Client Orders in Financial Instruments.
+It sets out our standards and methodology in taking all sufficient steps to obtain the best possible result for our clients when carrying out investment orders on their behalf and explains how we ensure that business is conducted in line with current regulation, in particular the Markets in Financial Instruments Directive ('MiFID I' and 'MiFID II') and corresponding Financial Conduct Authority ('FCA') rules.

 This list of execution venues is not exhaustive.
 We are not required to use these venues on every occasion and therefore we reserve the right to use other execution venues.
 Where we deem appropriate we may add or remove any execution venues from this list.
 This list will be reviewed and updated where necessary or on at least an annual basis.
 You will be notified separately of any material changes to these venues.
 You are encouraged to therefore refer to the current list of execution venues from time to time.